New bathroom with failed waterproofing

 Yes you could get ten quotations but that may just confuse things even more for you & take many months to complete.
 Yes you will always find someone that has a really cheap quotation but that should sound alarm bells because that old saying of ‘ you get what you pay for’ is very, very true.

-A qualified and licensed renovator.
+A qualified and licensed renovator with valid NSW Fair Trading license.

-Public liability insurance for peace of mind.
+Public liability & HIA Home Owners insurance provided for peace of mind.

 STANDARDS AUSTRALIA AS/NZS3500:2018 Compliant

-15 years experience with a written commitment.
+Experience & a written commitment.

 Rick and Rob are the hands-on directors for Nu-Trend.
 Rather than hire sub-contractors and manage their business from a distant office, they are on the tools, at your site & working towards delivering your bathroom renovation or plumbing service.
 It means you are talking directly to the owners of the business, the guys who are accountable and responsible rather than via email or through customer service teams.